andreattad/Flower_covers_phenocams/README.md

-# **Tutorial for the manuscript "Extracting single species flowering phenology from grassland species mixtures using time-lapse cameras"**
+# **Tutorial for the manuscript "Extracting flowering phenology from grassland species mixtures using time-lapse cameras"**
 by D.Andreatta, C. Bachofen, M. Dalponte, V. Klaus, N.Buchmann.
 Submitted to Remote Sensing of Environment.
 Contact information: davide.andreatta@phd.unipd.it.